Landscapes & Ecosystems that Excel

 Shiptons Flat from Helenvale north of Rossville to Mt Poverty is a fantastic yet very different to the rest due to its bio diversity and remoteness.
 Here The Roberts brothers farm cattle and by previous arrangement and donation take guests to see Bennett’s Tree Kangaroos (Dendrolagus Bennettianus) on the edge of their farm land.
 Lewis & Charlie Roberts are both likeable Bushmen who stand out from the rest due to their vast knowledge and enthusiasm for nature.

 Wujal Wujal home to the Kuku Yalanji people traditional owners of the rainforests has seen the rainforest open up due to 1000’s of years of Aboriginal occupation and burning to clear the ground for cattle.
 However the million acres of rainforest that surrounds is pristine and intrinsic to the Kuku Yalanji people who live there.
 The waters that flow down Wujal Wujal falls (Bloomfield Falls) from the Roaring Meg and China Camp above Wujal Wujal drain from the back of Mt Sorrow rainforest.
 Roaring Meg Falls, known by the Eastern Kuku Yalanji People as ‘Kija’, is an area that has very high Aboriginal cultural significance and is also a popular tourist site.
 The Walker Family offer nature tours to the Wujal Wujal (Bloomfield) falls.
-The Bana Yirriji Art Centre is a must visit (Mon-Fri) where visitors can entre the creative space occupied by the artisits whilst working.
+The Bana Yirriji Art Centre is a must visit (Mon-Fri) where visitors can enter the creative space occupied by the artists whilst working.
 Loads of locally made wears are available to purchase.

 Bloomfield River to Cape Tribulation